- 403(b) plans and IRAs let you postpone paying taxes on contributions and earnings.

 - You’ll owe taxes when you take distributions from these accounts.

-- Once you reach age 70 ½, you must take Required Minimum Distributions (RMDs).
+- Once you reach a certain age, you must take Required Minimum Distributions (RMDs).

 - There are penalties if you fail to take a RMD or take less than the required amount.

 The federal government invented tax-deferred retirement savings accounts to help make it easier for individuals to accumulate money for retirement.
 Getting investment growth while postponing taxes helps these accounts potentially grow faster.
 It’s a great perk.

 The government is counting on you withdrawing money from these accounts after you retire to help supplement the income you get from pensions and Social Security.
 You’ll owe regular income taxes on these distributions in the year you take them.
 (Note that qualified distributions from a Roth IRA are tax-free.)
 If you don’t need the extra income, you can leave your money invested for more tax-deferred growth potential.
 But not forever.